March 27, 2010

 Being single is one more reason not to mow the lawn.

-But, two days ago, shaving my armpits for the first time became a plan!
+But, two days ago, shaving my armpits became a plan!

 Background story: water pipes are being fixed in my neighborhood.
 That means we won't be having access to tap water for the next 2 weeks in such scorching heat.
 Having found no alcohol-free deodorant, shaving seemed the thing to do.